 Therefore, efficiency scores are used to benchmark banks against the most efficient banks operating under the same environment.
 As earlier mentioned, the average technical, allocative and cost efficiency scores of the banking sector for the period 2010 - 2017 were 80.6, 89.5 and 81.7 per cent, respectively.
 This result showed that an average bank operated at a technical efficient level of 80.6 per cent of the best performing bank in the sample.
 This implied that the best performing bank used fewer resources in producing the same amount of output as compared to the average bank in the sample.
-It indicated that the average bank could have used 19.4 per cent less resources, if it had used the method adopted by the most efficient bank.
-In other words, had the average bank operated at the same efficient level as the most efficient bank in the sample, it could have saved 19.4 per cent of output.
+It indicated that the average bank could have used 19.4 per cent less resources, if it had used the method adopted by the most efficient level as the most efficient bank in the sample, it could have saved 19.4 per cent of the resources in producing the same amount of output.